AbdArdati/PDFQueryAI/README.md

-# AI-Powered PDF Query Application 🚀
+# AskItRight: AI-Powered PDF Query Application 🚀

 This repository contains a Flask web application that allows users to upload PDF documents, query their contents, and retrieve answers using an AI language model.
 The application integrates several functionalities to manage PDFs, handle user queries, and maintain usage statistics.